Do you own a law firm and want to compete with the big-name law firm brands?

+Experiment with each.
 Start with one or two social platforms and build momentum before moving to another.
-Over time, you may find your audience responds more on one platform than on any other.
-In the end, you will be more successful using the one conducive to your business and audience.
+Over time, you’ll find your audience responds more on one platform than any others.

 To grow organic traffic with SEO:

-- Keep it simple—use relevant keyword terms people search for online to create content topics.
-For example, what words clients would use to describe a legal problem or how they might ask you a question?
-Use their language in your post.
-Again, avoid legal jargon.
+Keep it simple.
+Use relevant keyword terms people search for online to create content topics.
+For example, how do clients describe a legal problem?
+How might they ask you a question?
+Use their language in your posts.

-One way to discover content topics is to pull up your web browser (i.e., Google Chrome) and begin typing in a search phrase.
+One way to discover content topics is to pull up your web browser (i.e., Google Chrome) and type in a search phrase.
 As you type, the browser will make suggestions.
-This happens because the suggested phrases are actual search terms people have entered into the browser.
+These suggestions are actual search terms people have used.

 Here’s an example:

-So, using this list, you might write a blog post on “How Do Lawyers Bill Hours”.
-Providing clarity around invoicing will accomplish a few marketing goals:
+So, using this list, you might write a blog post on “How Do Lawyers Bill Hours?”

 Also, notice that Internet users are more likely to use “lawyer” instead of “attorney”.

 This technique allows you to discover content topics people are looking for instead of guessing.